necat101/Chronos-CLGCM/README.md

         --context_dim 512 \
         --max_h_steps 10 \
         --ponder-loss-weight 0.01 \
-        --grad-clip 1.0
+        --grad-clip 1.0 \
+        --amp # <-- Optionally enable AMP
     ```

     -----

     💡 **Accelerating Training with AMP (NVIDIA GPUs):**
     If you are training on an NVIDIA GPU with CUDA support (Tensor Cores recommended, e.g., Volta, Turing, Ampere architecture or newer), you can enable **Automatic Mixed Precision (AMP)** using the `--amp` flag.
 AMP uses faster, lower-precision `float16` for many computations while maintaining model accuracy, significantly speeding up training and reducing VRAM usage.

-    ```bash
-    # Example training command with AMP enabled:
-    python chronos.py train \
-        --train "path/to/your_data.jsonl" \
-        --tokenizer-path "microsoft/phi-2" \
-        --out-dir "./my_chronos_model_amp" \
-        --epochs 5 \
-        --batch_size 4 `# You can often increase batch size with AMP` \
-        --context_dim 512 \
-        --max_h_steps 10 \
-        --ponder-loss-weight 0.01 \
-        --grad-clip 1.0 \
-        --amp # <-- Enable Mixed Precision
-    ```

 Make sure your PyTorch installation includes CUDA support.
-If AMP is requested but CUDA is unavailable, it will be automatically disabled with a warning.

     -----

 2.  **Fine-Tuning (LoRA):** Adapt a pre-trained model using LoRA.
 This loads a full model directory and saves the adapter to a separate output directory.
-You can also use `--amp` here for faster fine-tuning on GPUs.

     ```bash
     python chronos.py finetune \